What is Databricks Unity Catalog (and Should I Be Using It)?

 You can think of the unity catalog as an update designed to bridge gaps in the Databrick ecosystem—specifically to eliminate and improve upon third-party catalogs and governance tools.
 With many cloud-specific tools being used, Databricks brought in a unified solution for data discovery and governance that would seamlessly integrate with their Lakehouse architecture.
 Thus, while Unity Catalog was initially billed as a governance tool, in reality it streamlines processes across the board.
 While simplistic, it’s not wrong to say Unity Catalog simply makes everything Databricks run smoother.

 Notably, the Unity Catalog is being offered by default on the Databricks Data Intelligence Platform.
 This is because Databricks believes the Unity Catalog is a huge benefit to their users (and we are inclined to agree!).
 If you have access to the Unity Catalog, we highly recommend enabling it in your workspace.
+As of June 2024, Databricks Unity Catalog is open-sourced, available here on GitHub.

 Save up to 50% on compute!